US Treasury says Chinese hackers stole documents in 'major incident'

 According to the letter, hackers "gained access to a key used by the vendor to secure a cloud-based service used to remotely provide technical support for Treasury Departmental Offices (DO) end users.
 With access to the stolen key, the threat actor was able to override the service’s security, remotely access certain Treasury DO user workstations, and access certain unclassified documents maintained by those users".

-The Treasury Department said it was alerted to the breach by BeyondTrust on Dec 8 and that it was working with the US Cybersecurity and Infrastructure Security Agency and the FBI to assess the hack's impact.
+The Treasury Department said it was alerted to the breach by BeyondTrust on Dec 8 and that it was working with the US Cybersecurity and Infrastructure Security Agency and the Federal Bureau of Investigation (FBI) to assess the hack's impact.

 Treasury officials did not immediately respond to an email seeking further details about the hack.
 The FBI did not immediately respond to Reuters' requests for comment, while CISA referred questions back to the Treasury Department.
 A spokesperson for the Chinese Embassy in Washington rejected any responsibility for the hack, saying that Beijing "firmly opposes the US's smear attacks against China without any factual basis".